sonatype-nexus-community/sonatype-webhook-handler/README.md

 Then you can just run: `docker-compose up -d .`

 ### Manually (from source) - not recommended

 You can run this on any Node 16 or Node 18 environment.

-1. Run `npm install` to obtain the required depnedencies
+1. Run `npm install` to obtain the required dependencies
 2. Create a `.env` file as follows:
    ```
    CONFIG_FILE_PATH=/your/path/to/your/config.json